slukits/tddflow/03_assert.md

   given iterable.
 - not_in(Any, Iterable[Any][, str]) fails the test if given element is in given iterable.
+- is(Any, Any) fails the test if given arguments don't have the same id
+- is_not(Any, Any) fails the test if given arguments have the same id
+- is_instance(Any, Any) fails the test if first argument is not an instance of second
+- is_not_instance(Any, Any) fails the test if given first argument is an instance of second
 - eq(Any, Any) fails the test if given arguments are not equal (!=).
 - eq_str(Any, Any) fails the test if given arguments have not the same string representation.